-The most favorable prognosis for disease outcome for patients by means of preoperative low NLR remains when their tumors characterized by low density of CAAs compared with patients having high CAA density in tumor (p<0.05) independently from BMI.
-Patients with high density of CAAs have very high risk of dying and that is not depended on the value of NLR.
-Kaplan-Meier survival analysis demonstrated the absence of differences between survival of patients with high CAAs density in tumors according to different values of preoperative NLR low or high) for patients as at normal weight (р>0.547) (Fig. 2) as well at overweight ( р>0.668) (Fig.3)
+The most favorable prognosis for disease outcome for patients by means of preoperative low NLR remains when their tumors exhibit low density of CAAs compared with patients having high CAA density in tumor (p<0.05) independent of their BMI.
+Patients with high density of CAAs have a high risk of early death rates independent of their NLR values.
+Kaplan-Meier survival analysis demonstrated the absence of differences between survival of patients with high CAAs density in tumors according to different values of preoperative NLR ( low or high) for patients with normal weight (р>0.547) (Fig. 2) as well at overweight ( р>0.668) (Fig.3)

 Fig.2.
 Kaplan-Meier OS curves for GC patients (BMI<25) as a function of preoperative prognostic value of NLR (whole line - NLR <2.75; dotted line - NLR>2.75), log-rank test, χ2=1.74, р>0.547.
 All patients having high density of CAAs in tumor.